 sudo apt add-repository, followed by

 ppa:lutris-team/lutris.
-Each repository is unique, and most application developers that don’t have packages found in the official ones for your distro will include instructions that will point you in the right direction.
+Each repository is unique, and most application developers that don’t have packages found in the official ones for your distro will include instructions that will point you to their own.

 clean), as well as automatically freeing your storage of packages that no one uses or depends on (

-sudo apt autoremove && sudo apt clean will hoover all the cobwebs from your main drive in one single line in your terminal.
+sudo apt autoremove && sudo apt clean will hoover all the unnecessary applications and cache files from your main drive in one single line in your terminal.

 apt containswill find that file for you in some far-flung folder from an application you installed!

 apt contains gettext.sh will look for the application that contains the shell script for